rhiot/gitbook/gateway/camel_kura_router.md

 however you can use this callback outside the web UI and Everyware Cloud context.

-Whenever `RhiotKuraRouter#updated(Map<String, Object>)` callback is executed, `RhiotKuraRouter` tries to read `camel.route.xml` property value (`RhiotKuraRouter.XML_ROUTE_PROPERTY` key constant), to parse its value and load it as an XML Camel routes.
+Whenever `RhiotKuraRouter#updated(Map<String, Object>)` callback is executed, `RhiotKuraRouter` tries to read `camel.route.xml` property value (`RhiotKuraConstants.XML_ROUTE_PROPERTY` key constant), to parse its value and load it as an XML Camel routes.
 For example if the `camel.route.xml` property will be set to the following value...

     <routes xmlns="http://camel.apache.org/schema/spring">